CreativeMaladjustment/stelligent-u-020201208/07-load-balancing/README.md

 _What is the trade off of going with a more secure SSL policy?_

 > The management of the ssl cert, it seems most orgs loose track of their certs and their renewal.
-I suppose there could be folks out there with legacy browsers that might not support the latest security policy requirements and thus some customers might be excluded or if an internal applicaiton IT might have systems to upgrade or replace.
+I suppose there could be folks out there with legacy browsers that might not support the latest security policy requirements and thus some customers might be excluded or if an internal applicaiton IT might have systems to upgrade or replace. based on the chart on this page the default accepts older versions of the TLS Protocols v1 and v1.1 while the FS-1-s-Res-2020-10 policy would accept only v1.2 a newer version of the protocol and likely more secure than the past two.

+Similar for Ciphers but more for complexity than for how recent they are.
+So the sha256 and sha384 algorithms vs weaker forms of encryption.
 ##### Question: Certificate Management

 _We imported a local certificate into ACM, what other options do you have?
 How